home-assistant/home-assistant.io/source/_integrations/google_sheets.markdown

 ## Prerequisites

 You need to configure developer credentials to allow Home Assistant to access your Google Account.
-These credentials are not the same as the ones for [Google Calendar](/integrations/google).
+These credentials are the same as the ones for [Nest](/integrations/nest).
-If you have already set up Google Calendar, you can do step 1 and then skip to step 13 on the below instructions.
+If you have already set up credentials, you can do step 1 and then skip to step 13 on the below instructions.

 {% details "Generate Client ID and Client Secret" %}